Nynko/StellarSecuredSmartWallet/README.md

 # StellarSecuredSmartWallet

+**Secure self-custody solutions are essential for crypto inclusion and accessibility.** Currently, owning cryptocurrencies can be risky, and many people may prefer custodial services, even though cryptocurrency offers incomparable alternatives with multisignatures for security.

+This project enhances the existing smart wallet implementation on Stellar by adding functionalities that allow:
+- **Wallet Recovery** using an "inactivity time threshold and a social multisignature" mechanism.
+- **Secure External Custody**, allowing an external entity to safeguard wallets by securing its own keys without having control over wallet funds.
+This feature allows for efficient signer updates in case of compromise, without needing to update each wallet individually.

+As explained in the presentation, these tools provide an optimal balance for self-custody, achieving security levels comparable to a bank.
+They deliver what non-crypto users truly expect: a seamless and secure experience that can pave the way for insurance over crypto-asset ownership.

+(Note that users could maintain multiple wallets, some without a securer, to function as full self-custody cash — free from censorship risk.)

 ## Project Presentation
 This project aims to close the gap between non-crypto users and crypto user by shifting how non-crypto users may access and use self-custody wallets.